EricLangezaal/PersonalizedCIR/README.md

 # PersonalizedCIR
 This is a reproduction study of the original paper: ["How to Leverage Personal Textual Knowledge for Personalized Conversational Information Retrieval."](https://arxiv.org/abs/2407.16192).
 The original codebase can be found [here](https://github.com/fengranMark/PersonalizedCIR).
-The codebase has been substantially extended to allow for self-contained experiments.
+This codebase has been substantially extended to allow for self-contained experiments.

 # Environment and dependencies
 We highly suggest using a Conda environment through the provided installation script, since multiple requirements do not install correctly from PyPI automatically.
 To run this script, please invoke the following in the repositories main folder.
 This script will automatically install Anaconda if it cannot load nor find Conda.